Numerical analysis and simulation of lateral memristive devices: Schottky, ohmic, and multi-dimensional electrode models: Discretization and analysis of charge transport equations

-To establish the existence of discrete solutions for $\mathbf{P}_m$, we first prove the existence for a regularized version of $\mathbf{P}_m$, applying the fixed-point argument from \Cref{lem.Evans}.
+To prove the existence of such $\mathbf{X}$, we first consider a regularized version of $\mathbf{P}_m$ and apply the fixed-point argument from \Cref{lem.Evans}.
 Uniform boundedness in the regularization parameter is then shown using \Cref{lem.bounds.psi}, \Cref{lem.bounds.phialpha}, and \Cref{lem.bounds.anions}.
 For the Schottky boundary model, the proof of \Cref{lem.bounds.phialpha} relies on \Cref{lem:bound-boundary-density}.
 Finally, by passing to the limit with respect to the regularization parameter, we demonstrate the existence of solutions for the original vector field $\mathbf{P}_m$, completing the proof.
 A schematic of the proof is visualized in \Cref{fig:proof-schematics}. \end{proof}

+We end this section with two remarks about extensions of the scheme and its properties. \begin{remark} (Time-dependent boundary conditions) Let us informally comment on the extension of our results to time-dependent applied voltages $\overline{V}(\mathbf{x},t)$.
+Define $\mathbb{E}_\mathcal{T}^{m,n}$ as the entropy \eqref{eq:discrete-entropy-memristor} at time $t^m$ taken with respect to the boundary data at time $t^n$.
+Then, with the same computations as above, the entropy-dissipation inequality becomes